tomaswww/frontend-nanodegree-arcade-game/README.md

 ## Usability

-All game components are usable across modern desktop, tablet, and phone browsers without any installation required. keyboard arrows must be used to move across de board.
+All game components are usable across modern desktop, tablet, and phone browsers without any installation required.

+## Set up & play!

+First you must open the **index.html** file on your browser.
+Your character should be down on the grass.
+Make sure you use keyboard arrows to move across de board.
+You must try to get to the water without being caught by the bugs crossing by!.
+Try to get as much trophies or medals as you can (1 trophy = 5 medals).

 Good luck and give it your best try!!